mcsrainbow/mcsrainbow.github.io/content/posts/2024/0703-1727-k8sprobe/index.en.md

 ## Parameters

-1. **`terminationGracePeriodSeconds`:** Global setting for Pod termination grace period, must greater than lifecycle.preStop.
+1. **`terminationGracePeriodSeconds`:** Global setting for Pod termination grace period, must greater than `lifecycle.preStop`.
 If containers aren't stopped within this period, the Pod will be forcibly terminated.
-2. **`lifecycle.preStop`:** Hook to execute commands before container stops, delaying termination to release connections for pending requests.
+2. **`lifecycle.preStop`:** Hook to execute commands before container stops, delaying termination to release connections for in-flight requests.
 3. **`startupProbe`:** Checks the container startup status, providing additional preparation time. kubelet kills and restarts the container if the check fails.
 4. **`livenessProbe`:** Checks if the container is alive. kubelet kills and restarts the container if the check fails.
 5. **`readinessProbe`:** Checks if the container is ready to accept traffic. kubelet adds the Pod to the Service's load balancer pool only if this check passes.